Moreton School – Complaints Policy – Summary

 Any subsequent action if required.

-If a social services authority decides to investigate a situation, this may postpone or supersede the investigation of your complaint by Mrs Leslie, the headteacher or governing body.
+If a social services authority decides to investigate a situation, this may postpone or supersede the investigation of your complaint by Mrs Reynolds, the headteacher or governing body.

 Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
 The key areas are: admissions decisions; certain decisions relating to formal assessment of special educational needs; and decisions to permanently exclude a child.